 There is no specific state agency that enforces wage and hour laws in Florida.
 If you have a wage claim, you may file a complaint with the Florida Department of Labor and Employment Security.
 However, this simply reports the violation to the federal government and does not result in financial recovery for your unpaid wages.

 In 2017, the U.S. Department of Labor found more than $270 million in back wages were owed to employees in the United States.

 In order to have any recovery, you must file a lawsuit.
 The state of Florida entitles you to file a claim to recover unpaid wages, liquidated damages in an equal amount, attorneys’ fees, and a $1,000 penalty per willful violation.

-If you want to recover any unpaid wages, contact the employment lawyers at Florin Gray Bouzas Owens, LLC.
+If you want to recover any unpaid wages, contact the Tampa employment attorneys at Florin Gray Bouzas Owens, LLC.
 We are devoted to aggressively litigating any employers who do not rightfully compensate you, and we want to pursue the maximum possible compensation on your behalf.

 Any claims regarding employment law have a statute of limitations, but they may vary depending on the type of claim.

 Although it’s generally better to file a claim sooner rather than later, it is highly recommended to consult with a knowledgeable employment lawyer before filing your claim.
 They may be able to confirm that you do indeed have a case against your employers.